 - Least privilege network access enforcement based on user identity, device identity and ownership, device security posture and risk profile.

-Also read: Best Network Automation Tools for 2021
+Also read: Best Network Automation Tools

 Primary Use Cases for NAC